Nazmul5691/Growify-Portfolio/questions_and_answers.md

 #### Answer: ?

-<i>because the info.favoriteFood assignment changes the value of the favoriteFood property in the info object to "🍝," but it does not modify the original food array.</i>
+<i>the info.favoriteFood assignment changes the value of the favoriteFood property in the info object to "🍝," but it does not modify the original food array.</i>

 </p>
 </details>